Parliamentary.ai

 Groups Affected

-• Local Lighthouse Authorities: Will be subject to directions from the Commission regarding the operation of lighthouses, buoys, and beacons.
+• Local Lighthouse Authorities: Will be subject to directions from the new Marine Navigation Aids Commission, regarding maintenance and operation of lighthouses, buoys, and beacons.

 Full Text